coveo/source.coveo.com/_posts/2015-03-06-react-flux-and-coveo.md

 [githubrepo]: https://github.com/pastjean/react-flux-coveo-experiments

-React and Flux are quite evolving technologies and using them with Coveo was a no brainer for me to get started on them.
+React and Flux are evolving technologies and using them with Coveo was a no brainer for me to get started on them.
 Here is my take on creating a searchable dashboard with theses.